What is neurosurgery?

 How can a herniated disc be treated?

-What is thermal frequency for spine problems?
+What is radiofrequency ablation for spinal problems?

-Can a herniated disc be healed without surgery?
+Can a herniated disc heal without surgery?

 What is the trigeminal nerve?